quicwg/base-drafts/draft-ietf-quic-http.md

 identifier" and a "setting value".

 SETTINGS frames always apply to a connection, never a single stream.
-A SETTINGS frame MUST be sent as the first frame of each control stream (see
+A SETTINGS frame MUST be sent as the first frame of a client's control stream (see
 {{control-streams}}) by each peer, and MUST NOT be sent subsequently.
 If an endpoint receives a second SETTINGS frame on the control stream, the endpoint MUST respond with a connection error of type HTTP_FRAME_UNEXPECTED.
+A server's SETTINGS frame MUST be sent in the application_layer_parameters field of the server's transport parameters (section 7.3 of {{QUIC-TRANSPORT}}).
+Only the frame payload of the server's SETTINGS frame is sent in transport parameters;
+the type and length from the framing overhead are omitted.

 SETTINGS frames MUST NOT be sent on any stream other than the control stream.
 If an endpoint receives a SETTINGS frame on a different stream, the endpoint